unborn-andy/uib-template-vue-navbar/README.md

 ![image](https://user-images.githubusercontent.com/93290787/149117883-2177d415-8e9b-408a-af84-2f5ad1100e12.png)

 Because we are using .vue files and modern javascript syntax in our application, we'll need a bundler to build/translate that code into plain javascript so the browser can understand.
-In this project we use **parcel-bundler**.
+In this project we use **Vite**.

-You dont have to worry about installing or configuring anything with parcel-bundler, it gets installed when you run `npm install` as it is in `package.json` devDependencies, along with two script commands `npm run build` to build your app and `npm run watch` to build and continue watching for any file changes, which makes re-building much faster during development.
+You dont have to worry about installing or configuring anything with Vite, it gets installed when you run `npm install` as it is in `package.json` devDependencies, along with two script commands `npm run build` to build your app and `npm run watch` to build and continue watching for any file changes, which makes re-building much faster during development.

 Enough with the intro .. lets get coding.